Chilean nationality law

-Chilean nationality law is based on both principles of jus soli and jus sanguini.
+Chilean nationality law is based on both principles of jus soli and jus sanguinis.
 Nationality law is regulated by Article 10 of the Political Constitution of the Republic of Chile.
 The legal means to acquire nationality, formal membership in a nation, differ from the relationship of rights and obligations between a national and the nation, known as citizenship.

 Birth in Chile

 Any person born in Chile acquires Chilean nationality at birth.
 The only two exceptions apply to children of persons in the service of a foreign government (like foreign diplomats) and to the children of foreigners who do not reside in the country.
 However, these children can apply to acquire Chilean nationality.

 Chilean nationality by descent

 Children of Chilean nationals born abroad acquire the Chilean nationality at birth, if any of their parents or grandparents were Chilean through the principle of jus soli or naturalisation.

 Naturalization

 Foreigners may apply for Chilean nationality if they meet the following criteria: